A one-sided Prime Ideal Principle for noncommutative rings: Completely prime right ideals

 \begin{proof} For an ideal $P\lhd R$, we tautologically have $aP\subseteq P$ for all $a\in R$.
 So such $P\neq R$ is completely prime as a right ideal iff for every $a,b\in R$, $ab\in P$ implies $a\in P$ or $b\in P$, which happens precisely when $P$ is a completely prime ideal. \end{proof}

 \begin{corollary} If $R$ is a commutative ring, then an ideal $P\lhd R$ is completely prime as a (right) ideal iff it is a prime ideal. \end{corollary}

 Thus completely prime right ideals extend the notion of completely prime ideals in noncommutative rings, and these right ideals also directly generalize the the concept of a prime ideal of a commutative ring.
 Some readers may wonder whether it would be better to reserve the term ``completely prime'' for a right ideal $P\subsetneq R$ satisfying the following property: for all $a,b\in R$, if $ab\in P$ then either $a\in P$ or $b\in P$.
 (Such right ideals have been studied, for instance, in~\cite{Andrunakievich}.)
 Let us informally refer to such right ideals as ``extremely prime.''
 We argue that one merit of completely prime right ideals is that they occur in situations where extremely prime right ideals are absent.
 We shall show in Corollary~\ref{maximal right ideal corollary} that every maximal right ideal of a ring is completely prime, thus proving that every nonzero ring has a completely prime right ideal.
 On the other hand, there are many examples of nonzero rings that do not have any extremely prime right ideals.
-We thank T.\,Y.~Lam for providing the following argument.
+We thank T.\,Y.~Lam for helping to formulate the following result and G.~Bergman for simplifying its proof.

-\begin{proposition} Let $R$ be a simple ring that has nontrivial idempotents.
+\begin{proposition} Let $R$ be a simple ring that has a nontrivial idempotent.
 Then $R$ has no extremely prime right ideals. \end{proposition}